 The calculation of the data for category 4.C was included in overall QA/QC system of the Croatian GHG inventory.

-For this reporting Croatia uses revisioned CLC change databases for the first time.
-Changes in Activity data (areas) results with significant differences in emissions/removals
+For this reporting Croatia uses revisioned CLC change databases.
+Changes in Activity data (areas) can result with differences in emissions/removals.